creativewave/markdown-api/README.md

   npm i @cdoublev/markdown-api
 ```

 Markdown API has been developped and used in production with NodeJS >= 10.
-Tests for support of previous versions may come later.
+Tests and support of previous versions may come later.

 ## Configuration